 There is intensive political coordination on various working levels among the governments ahead of the G20 meetings.
 In the Finance Track, this includes specialist conferences, working groups and workshops with the participation of researchers, industry representatives and officials from other ministries.
 The first meeting of the G20 deputies under the German presidency in Berlin on 1 December 2016 was accompanied by an academic conference on 30 November 2016 entitled ‘Towards a More Resilient Global Economy’.
 On 2–3 December 2016, two working groups – the G20 Framework Working Group and the G20 International Financial Architecture Working Group – also held meetings.

-Digitalisation, one of the key topics under the German presidency, is the focus of a G20 specialist conference (‘Digitising Finance, Financial Inclusion and Financial Literacy’) which will take place near the German city of Wiesbaden on 25–26 January 2017 and which is being organised by the Deutsche Bundesbank.
+Digitalisation, one of the key topics under the German presidency, was the focus of a G20 specialist conference (‘Digitising Finance, Financial Inclusion and Financial Literacy’) which took place near the German city of Wiesbaden on 25–26 January 2017 and which was organised by the Deutsche Bundesbank.

-A G20 workshop on the topic of financing small and medium-sized enterprises, entitled ‘Helping SMEs go global – Moving forward in SME finance’, will take place in Frankfurt on 23–24 February 2017 in cooperation with the KfW development bank, the Federal Ministry for Economic Development and Cooperation and the SME Finance Forum (IFC/World Bank Group).
-The workshop is intended to spotlight this issue within the framework of the G20 and to promote the development of support programmes in this area.
+A G20 workshop on the topic of financing small and medium-sized enterprises, entitled ‘Helping SMEs go global – Moving forward in SME finance’, took place in Frankfurt on 23–24 February 2017 in cooperation with the KfW development bank, the Federal Ministry for Economic Development and Cooperation and the SME Finance Forum (IFC/World Bank Group).
+The workshop was intended to spotlight this issue within the framework of the G20 and to promote the development of support programmes in this area.

-Ahead of the meeting of finance ministers and central bank governors, a high-level symposium on the topic of ‘Global Economic Governance in a Multipolar World’ will be held in Baden-Baden on 17 March 2017.
-The event, which will be attended by high-ranking experts, will focus on the role of the G20 and the international financial institutions in the financial crisis and on ways to strengthen international cooperation.
+Ahead of the meeting of finance ministers and central bank governors, a high-level symposium in the topic of “Global Economic Governance in a Multipolar World” took place in Baden-Baden on 17 March 2017.
+The event, which was attended by high-ranking experts focused on the role of the G20 and the international which was attended by high-ranking experts, will focus on the role of the G20 and the international financial institutions in the financial crisis and on ways to strengthen international cooperation.